seequent/git-project/README.rst

 git-project saves the *state* of your repository and subrepositories.
 A *state* is the collection of feature branches for each repository.

-To save the *state*, call :code:`git project save` This writes the current branches for all your subrepositories, as well as the latest commit on each branch, into the .gitproj file.
+To save the *state*, call :code:`git project save` (or :code:`git project save -- repo1 repo2 ...` to save only given repos) This writes the current branches for all your subrepositories, as well as the latest commit on each branch, into the .gitproj file.
-The .gitproj file is then automatically committed for you.
+You should then add and commit the .gitproj file

 To return to this *state* later, just switch to the branch in your base repository where you saved the state, and run :code:`git project load`.
-If there are new commits on any of the branches in the *state*, git-project will prompt you to merge them in.
+Note that this resets your branch to the commit stored in the .gitproj file.
+If you have unpushed changes, you will be prompted to push these before updating your branch to ensure your commits aren't orphaned.

 If you want to load the exact commits from when you saved the branch (on detatched heads), use :code:`git project load --commit`.